 3 Ways to Accelerate Your Business Through Digital Transformation

-Michael Johnson leads Bridgepoint Consulting’s Technology Consulting practice, which helps organizations leverage technology to drive transformation.
+As a Managing Principal for Bridgepoint Consulting, Michael leads the firm’s growth strategy and Technology Consulting initiatives, which help organizations leverage technology to drive full-scale business transformations.
 The practice specializes in designing and implementing innovative solutions that allow organizations to grow and scale efficiently.
-He has 30 years of experience with integrated business solutions, including as managing director at KPMG Consulting, where he oversaw the planning and implementation of HR and finance business solutions for a range of organizations.
+He has over 30 years of experience with integrated business solutions, including as managing director at KPMG Consulting, where he oversaw the planning and implementation of HR and finance business solutions for a range of organizations.